We are pausing the Community Permaculture Calls program for the summer. Join the waiting list here to receive updates about future offerings.

 Practice permaculture each week at our ‘village campfire’ of ongoing interactive group calls.

-Hosted by experienced permaculture mentors including Santa Cruz Permaculture founder David Shaw.
+Hosted by experienced permaculture mentors including Santa Cruz Permaculture founder David Shaw, Lydia Neilsen of Rehydrate the Earth, and John Valenzuela of Cornucopia Food Forests.

 We’ve found that people thrive when practicing permaculture from within a supportive community container.
 This ‘village’ based learning is at the heart of our ethos at Santa Cruz Permaculture.
 The village provides a place for sharing and catching each other’s stories, forming connections and deep friendships, making commitments and accountability loops about what matters, and learning about the mysteries of nature and culture.

-We will build and co-evolve our learning village through the process of weekly community calls and our interactive website.
+We will build and co-evolve our learning village through the process of weekly community calls and our interactive website (call participants gain free access to the website during the call series).
 For the village-builders, or those culturally creative folks who want to develop community in their own neighborhood and bioregion, we will also provide the opportunity to build bioregional community in the place you live should that be a desire of yours.

 The goal of this program is to create thriving and resilient individuals and communities.
 We do this through supporting people to connect with nature, community, and themselves more deeply, and use permaculture as the vehicle for doing so.